hanslindetorp/iMusicXML/README.md

 ### Prepare the audio loops
 * Create a folder called ”audio” in your HTML-project.
 * Put your audio loops (mp3) in the folder.
-(There is an audio-folder in this directory including four loops)
+(There is an audio-folder in this directory including four loops) - If you rather make your own:
-* Bounce your tracks from your DAW into separate files.
-Include audio tail to preserve reverb and sustained notes.
+  * Bounce your tracks from your DAW into separate files
+  * Include audio tail to preserve reverb and sustained notes.
-* Create a folder called ”audio” in your HTML-project.
-* Put the audio files in that folder

 ### Installation: